confluentinc/getting-started-guides/spring-boot/README.md

 You can use the [Confluent Cloud Console](https://confluent.cloud/) to [add an OAuth/OIDC identity provider](https://docs.confluent.io/cloud/current/access-management/authenticate/oauth/identity-providers.html) and [create an identity pool](https://docs.confluent.io/cloud/current/access-management/authenticate/oauth/identity-pools.html) with your OAuth/OIDC identity provider.

-Copy and paste the following configuration data into a file located at `src/main/resources/application.yaml`
+Paste the following configuration data into a file located at `src/main/resources/application.yaml`

 Note that bootstrap
 server endpoint that you provided in the `Kafka Setup` step is used as the value corresponding to `spring.kafka.bootstrap-servers`.
 Substitute your OAuth/OIDC-specific configuration values as follows: